Compare two cars

 Verdict

 Mitsubishi appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Qashqai offers significantly better overall protection, taking the lead here.
 From there things take a different direction, with Mitsubishi being considerably quicker, thus putting more smile on driver's face.
 To make things even better, it consumps less fuel!
 I believe that, when we take all into account, we have only one winner here - the Mitsubishi.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, out of 12.000+ vehicles we currently have in our database.
+I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser, out of 12.000+ vehicles we currently have in our database.

 Check a car by its VIN number